 There is a secret to breaking free if you are leading a team that is working on a particular project, and you have so many tasks and people to do them.

-You can escape being overwhelmed by simply structuring your team member with tasks and deadlines for every person on the theme.
+You can escape being overwhelmed by simply structuring your team members with tasks and deadlines for every person on the theme.

 Setting the priority for your project theme based on needs indicates you are setting yourself up (and the team) for big success!